 Morocco travel tours at a slower pace, to include visits to the key sights of the south including Essaouira, the southern Kasbahs, Dades Valley and Marrakesh.

 Great for medina’s, High Atlas views, good food, pools and shopping!

 Essaouira is the first port of call to kick back and enjoy it’s simple pleasures.
 Cool summer breezes, fresh fish and a charming easygoing medina make this an ideal place to spend a couple of days.
-Morocco travel explored at your own pace; it’s rich architectural history, it’s blue doors and whitewashed walls as well as it’s handicrafts – both Thuya and Argan are native to here.
+Morocco travel tours explored at your own speed; it’s rich architectural history, it’s blue doors and whitewashed walls as well as it’s handicrafts – both Thuya and Argan are native to here.
 It’s also been the location for many films and is regarded as Morocco’s “Jewel of the Atlantic.
 There’s also an annual festival of “Gnawa music”, where many musical groups come from different parts of Africa and the world held in late June.

 Ait benhaddou | 2 nights

 The journey through the Tiz ‘n’ Tichka pass over the High Atlas is a wonderous journey of verdant valleys ‘switchback’ climbs towards the desert.
 Women working in fields carrying their crop on their backs is an enduring image of life relatively unchanged from the Berber villages in the high Atlas.
 Just south of the Atlas range is Morocco’s most famous Kasbah at Ait benhaddou where scenes from the film ‘Gladitator’ were shot.
 Once on the trading route from Mali, the Kasbah still houses 10 families and you can take tea with one of them.
 From there it’s on to atmospheric Skoura, and a complete contrast – it’s palmearie stretching over a vast area of narrow tracks intersected with crumbling Kasbahs.

 Todra Gorge | 2 nights